SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/managing-offloading-jobs.md

 Click **Import** to open the import dialog.
 Either drop the file in the import canvas or click into the canvas to browse your file system to select the import file.
 Once the file is selected, a table with all configurations in the file is shown.
 For each entry, the table lists the task name, the internal UUID of the original configuration, the target table name, and the description.
 The **Import** checkbox defines whether the configuration is imported or not.
 Duplicate entries cannot be imported.
 An entry to import is a duplicate if an already existing configuration has the same target table name or the same internal UUID.

-To change the import file, click the delete icon next to the file name and select a new file to import the configurations from.
+To select a different import file, click the delete icon next to the file name and select a new file to import the configurations from.

 To import the selected configurations, click **Import**.
 Click **Cancel** to cancel the import process.